fosslight/hub-guide-en/menu/2_license.md

 ---
 # License
 <div class="note">
-º You can view registered license information and add, modify, or delete licenses.<br>
+º You can check the registered license information, and by clicking on the License Name, you can view the detailed information for that specific license.<br>
-º You can check detailed information by clicking a cell in the License Name Column of the License List.
+º (Admin Only) You can add, modify, or delete a license.
 </div>

 ## License List